vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup-features-and-settings.md

 ## Live mount a disk {#live-mount}

-A live mount attaches a disk of an incremental backup to the restored VM **without copying it**.
-Xen Orchestra serves the disk from the backup repository (BR) as a read-only iSCSI LUN, and the host sees it as a dedicated SR. Whatever the size of the disk, it is usable as soon as the restore ends.
+A live mount attaches a disk from an incremental backup to the restored VM **without copying it**.
+Xen Orchestra serves the disk from the backup repository (BR) as a read-only iSCSI LUN, which host sees as a dedicated SR. Regardless of the disk size, it is usable as soon as the restore completes.

 Typical uses: